-As provided in Table 3-1, Cs-137 was the only radionuclide of interest that was found from the gamma isotopic analysis of fish samples in 2007.
+As provided in Table 3-1, Cs-137 was the only radionuclide of interest that was found from the gamma isotopic analysis of fish samples in 2008.
 Cs-137 was detected in both the fall and spring collection of game fish samples at the indicator station.
-The average was 15.4 pCi/kg wet, Cs-137 was detected in one game fish sample at the control station (6.5 pCi/kg-wet).
+The average was 16.6 pCi/kg wet.
+Cs-137 was detected in one game fish sample at the control station (23.2 pCi/kg-wet).
 Using the modified Student's t-test, the difference between the indicator and control station was not statistically discernible.
+The average of the samples at the indicator station was less than 1% of the reporting level.
 The MDC for Cs-137 in fish is 150 pCi/kg wet and the RL is 2000 pCi/kg wet.

 Cesium-137 was detected in both the fall and spring collection of bottom feeding fish samples at the indicator location.
-The average of the two samples was 8.1 pCi/kg wet.
-Cs-137 was not detected in either of the bottom feeding fish samples collected at the control station.
-The values at the indicator station were near the detection threshold for the instrument but also could be attributed to plant effluents.
-The average of the samples was less than 1% of the reporting level.
+The average of the two samples was 11.4 pCi/kg wet.
+Cs-137 was detected in one (7.7 pCi/kg wet) of the two bottom feeding fish samples collected at the control station.
+Using the modified Student's t-test, the difference between the indicator and control station was not statistically discernible.
+The average of the samples at the indicator station was less than 1% of the reporting level.
 The MDC for Cs-137 in fish is 150 pCi/kg wet and the RL is 2000 pCi/kg wet.